JiangXL/BIO-BioInfo-2018/final/Review.md

 R.C.
 LEWONTIN, 1963

-> In two-loci model, linkage might have profound effects on the courese of natural slection and, _pari passu_, natural selection may have major effectrs of the distribution of coupling and repulsion linkage in a population.
+> In two-loci model, linkage might have profound effects on the courese of natural selection and, _pari passu_, natural selection may have major effectors of the distribution of coupling and repulsion linkage in a population.

 如何解决多基因问题(多体)
 > It may be mulit object problem in force filed of Earth
+> what is the define of loci.

 ## Introduction